 Boron is considered safe for most people, but large amounts can be harmful.
 There also isn’t data regarding a safe level for children younger than 1 year old.
-And its safety hasn’t been studied in pregnant women.
+Its safety hasn’t been studied in pregnant women.

 It’s important that you talk with your doctor before taking supplements.
 It’s unlikely that boron supplements are necessary.
 Most experts recommend increasing intake through dietary sources like fruits and vegetables before considering supplements.

 If you don’t want to take additional boron supplements, eating foods that contain boron, like prunes, raisins, dried apricots, or avocados, can help increase boron levels.